-Over the last seven years, SpringReef has had the pleasure of assisting over 140 high net worth families and nonprofit organizations, with cumulative investment assets of over $8.6 billion, in the evaluation and selection of investment advisory providers.
+Over the last nine years, SpringReef has had the pleasure of assisting over 160 high net worth families and nonprofit organizations, with cumulative investment assets of over $12.5 billion, in the evaluation and selection of investment advisory providers.
 This has allowed us the unique opportunity to review countless investment portfolios and perform due diligence on hundreds of financial advisors and wealth management firms.
 It has also provided us with an unparalleled insider’s view into an industry frequently characterized by its widespread lack of transparency.

 What have we uncovered over the course of our work?

 On the positive side, we’ve found that excellent financial advisors exist within each of the primary wealth management models – brokerage firms, private banks, trust companies, and registered investment advisers (RIAs) – and that they wake up each day looking to do everything possible to place their clients’ best interests first, regardless of whether they’re working under the suitability or fiduciary standard.

 We’ve also come across best-in-class wealth management organizations with comprehensive, thoughtful, and innovative investment processes and capabilities, and with unconflicted fee structures that aim to give clients the best chance possible for positive investment results.

 Unfortunately, we’ve also seen the less pleasant side of the industry, one where clients’ best interests don’t necessarily come first, where conflicts of interest negatively influence results, and where an overall lack of transparency often places clients in a precarious financial position.

 While we could fill an entire book with the bad behavior, unethical practices, and incompetent advice we’ve seen and heard, if we were to summarize the most prevalent and pressing issues across the industry today – those that have a direct impact on clients and the safety of their assets – they would come down to the following:

 - Issue 1: A Client-and-Advisor Mismatch